 What to do next

-Reconfigure any L2 VPN configurations.
+If needed, reconfigure any L2 VPN configurations.
 See L2 VPN Overview in the NSX Installation Guide.